aiverify-foundation/moonshot/docs/getting_started/first_test.md

 ## Run Benchmark Test

 Upon navigating to the webpage, you will be greeted with our main screen.
-To start a benchmark test, click on "Get Started."
+To start a benchmark test, click on "Get Started".

 ![The main page of Moonshot UI](getting_started/1.png)